clbustos/dominanceAnalysis/cran-comments.md

 * remote winbuilder R release R 4.3.2 (2023-10-31 ucrt)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs on Ubuntu 22.04 local, for R 4.3.2 and for remote macOS 11.3, for R 4.3.0
+There were no ERRORs, WARNINGs or NOTEs on Ubuntu 22.04 local R 4.5.1, 24.04 local R 4.3.3

 There is a common 1 WARNING in remote winbuilder R devel, remote winbuilder R release ,R-hub Windows Server 2022, R-devel, and remote R-hub Fedora Linux, R-devel, clang, gfortran: